Condensing and Extracting Against Online Adversaries: Introduction

-Next we discuss our results on the limits of extraction from \oNOSFs.
+Next we discuss our positive and negative results on the limits of extraction from \oNOSFs.
+Our upper bound results (explicit extractors) are based on a novel connection to leader election and coin-flipping protocols; to instantiate this connection and give explicit extractors, we construct novel protocols for these distributed problems.
 Our lower bounds are based on a new notion of influence of functions, namely \emph{online influence}, that we introduce and analyze.
-Our upper bound results (explicit extractors) are based on a novel connection to leader election and coin-flipping protocols; to instantiate this connection and give explicit extractors, we construct the necessary protocols.